Gil Wahlquist: Hunters Hill

 In 1994 Wahlquist and his wife sold their vineyard to Kevin and Trina Karstrom and moved to Hunters Hill, a suburb in the lower north shore of Sydney.
-They became involved in a number of local groups such as the Hunters Hill Trust, the Hunters Hill Historical Society, the Hunters Hill Probus Club, and the Hunters Hill Museum,"Message of Condolence: The Late Eric Gilbert (Gil) Wahlquist", Order of Business: Ordinary Meeting No. 4334: 10 December 2012 at 7.30pm, huntershill.nsw.gov.au, pp. B5-B6.
-Retrieved 11 April 2022. and "worked tirelessly" for the benefit of seniors.
+They became involved in a number of local groups such as the Hunters Hill Trust, the Hunters Hill Historical Society, the Hunters Hill Probus Club, and the Hunters Hill Museum, and "worked tirelessly" for the benefit of seniors.

 He continued to contribute to the Botobolar Bugle and for four years he wrote for the 2MS FM magazine.

 Personal life

 Walhquist died at home in Hunters Hill on 7 December 2012 "with his wife Vincie at his side".

-Gil and Vincie had four children, Åsa Karin, a Walkley Award winning journalist, Roland, previously the CEO of the Australian winemaker Brown Brothers,Huon Hooke, A climate of change, therealreview.
-Retrieved 11 April 2022.
-Janet, and Nancy, all of whom survived him.
+Gil and Vincie had four children, Åsa Karin, a Walkley Award winning journalist, Roland, previously the CEO of the Australian winemaker Brown Brothers, Janet, and Nancy, all of whom survived him.
 One of his grandchildren, Calla Wahlquist, is a journalist with The Guardian.